yiminghe/learning-react/README.md

 ## License

-Sample codes and articles is released under the MIT license.
+Sample codes and articles are released under the MIT license.